 KEY STAGE 3

 Students are assessed three times during every rotation – two project-based assessments and an end of unit written exam.
 Dates of the assessments and outlines of lessons taught within each rotation can be seen in the course calendars in the front of students’ books or by using the links above An overview of the units studied in Design and Technology can be seen in the course calendar for KS3

 During KS3 students are introduced to a range of tools and equipment.
 They learn to work safely to produce high quality products that they will take home at the end of the rotation.

-In electronics students are introduced to coding using crumble components and software .
+In electronics Students are introduced to coding using crumble components and software .
 Circuit Wizard an electronics design software that they will use to create their circuits.
 Students will learn how different electronic components function and how to solder.
 These skills will be used by students in the creation of their electronic circuits.

 Students are introduced to a Computer Aided Design (CAD) package Techsoft 2D design.
 They learn how to develop designs and produce them using a laser cutter or 3D printer, Students work with a number of materials to produce a commercially viable product.
 In year 7 and 8 students are introduced to the 3D CAD modelling program PTC Creo and Year 9 students learn to Autodesk Fusion 360.